[NOTE: In addition to the web applications

 note-cards/postcards.
 For note-cards,

-carnations/oval design and save and print, then cut page in half between the
+right-click HERE and save and print, then

-images and fold each side in half; the same note-card files can print postcards--just
+cut page in half between the images and fold each side in half; the same

-print, then flip/turn to print again in the blank half of sheet, and cut in
+again in the blank half of sheet, and cut in quarters.]

 HTML